 SCAN - This feature, when activated, samples the first file in each folder/artist/album on the PC card in order.
-To activate each scan feature, press and hold the SCAN button until you hear a beep.
+To activate each scan feature, press and hold the SCAN button.
 You will see FOLDER SCAN, ARTIST SCAN or ALBUM SCAN in the display.